exercism/red/README.md

 * http://helpin.red/

-Concepts are being developed in separate branch.
-More info in GitHub task: https://github.com/exercism/red/issues/37 .
+Concepts are being developed in a separate branch.
+More info is in GitHub task: https://github.com/exercism/red/issues/37 .
 There is no common source or list for concepts.
-Existing ones were created simply from looking at practice exercises example solutions and deducting what's needed to create and understand it.
+Existing ones were created simply from looking at the practice exercises' example solutions and deducing what's needed to create and understand them.

-There is a tool, that counts and prints exercises unlocked by each concept, and exercises that practice the concept:
+There is a tool that counts and prints exercises unlocked by each concept, and exercises that practice the concept:

 `_tools/concepts-practice.red`